Micha-Git/SEMAPhases/pages/gu_use_cases.md

   - Should be simple assertions formulated declaratively
   - Present tense
   - May be written passively (we are only interested in the condition itself)
-  - Leave empty without a new line if no conditions exist
+  - Use placeholder None for empty pre- or postconditions
   - E.g. "system has a fleet registered for the actor" (precondition), "the car with the given VIN is added to the fleet" (postcondition)

 ### Flow